KwatMDPhD/Note/how_to_set_up_a_macos.md

 Tags > All > Delete Tags

-Sidebar > Favorites > (Select in order) Recents, Applications, User, and Downloads
+Sidebar > Favorites > (Select in order) Applications, Recents, User, and Downloads

+Sidebar > iCloud > (Select in order) iCloud Drive and Shared

 Advanced > Show all filename extensions > 👍